Skip to main content

 locker configuration --access-key-id {access key id} --secret-access-key {secret access key}

-:locker secret create --key {secret key} --value {secret value} --description {secret description (optional)} --environment {secret environment (if the secret is associated with a specific environment)}
+locker secret create --key {secret key} --value {secret value} --description {secret description (optional)} --environment {secret environment}

-command will inject the secrets from a specified environment (previously stored on Locker Secret) as environment variables into your program execution command.
+The locker run command will inject the secrets from a specified environment as environment variables into your program’s run command.

 locker configuration --access-key-id {YOUR_ACCESS_KEY_ID} --secret-access-key {YOUR_SECRET_ACCESS_KEY}